precice/tutorials/muscle-tendon-complex/README.md

 ---
 title: Muscle-tendon complex
 permalink: tutorials-muscle-tendon-complex.html
-keywords: multi-coupling, OpenDiHu, deal.II, skeletal muscle
+keywords: multi-coupling, OpenDiHu, skeletal muscle
 summary: In this case, an skeletal muscle (biceps) and three tendons are coupled together using a fully-implicit multi-coupling scheme.
 ---